Rentap: Third war expedition to Sadok Hill

 It was resolved in September 1861 that Sarawak forces under the command of Charles Brooke should make a third attack on Sadok Hill.
 On 16 October 1861 the expedition got underway, bringing with them large twelve-pounder brass cannon specially cast for the occasion in Kuching.
 The cannon was given the name Bujang Sadok (Sadok Bachelor).
 (It is on display at the Police Museum in Fort Margherita in Kuching.)

 On 20 October, Brooke sent two messengers to summon Nanang and Luyoh to a meeting, at which they submitted to the White Rajah, providing 40 valuable ceramic jars named Tajau Rusa to the government of Sarawak to ensure their loyalty.
 Nanang and Luyoh kept their promises, and the ceramic jars were returned to them after three years.
 When Rentap learned that the brothers had surrendered without consulting him, he was angered and sent a party to burn their nearby longhouses.

-On 28 October, at 4:30 am, the twelve-pounder cannon was ready for action, but could not be used due to dense mist.
-When the mist cleared at 7:30 am, it was due to a strong wind which likewise prevented attack.
+On 28 October, at 4:30 a.m., Brooke's force brought the twelve-pounder Bujang Sadok cannon, ready for action, but could not be used due to dense mist.
+When the mist cleared at 7:30 a.m., a strong wind likewise prevented the attack.
 Later, the cannon was put into action but its carriage gave way after firing 17 rounds.
 However, it had by then torn breaches in the stockade of fortress.

-Rentap had briefly returned fire with the One-armed Bachelor.
+Rentap had briefly returned fire with the Angry One-legged Bachelor.
 According to the story, Rentap's gunner was killed by a shot from the Sadok Bachelor, and his blood soaked the gunpowder making it useless.

 When Rentap realised that he could not continue defending the fortress, he commanded his warriors to leave it from the opposite side of the mountain.
 The attackers, under cover of the musket fire, rushed over the neck rock and through the breaches made by their cannon.
 They discovered that Rentap and his warriors had escaped, leaving only the dead and the dying.
-They found the arms captured by Rentap when he fought against Lee and Brereton at Lintang Batang in 1853, a large quantity of gunpowder, and the One-armed Bachelor.
+They found the arms captured by Rentap when he fought against Lee and Brereton at Lintang Batang in 1853, a large quantity of gunpowder, and the Angry One-legged Bachelor.

 That afternoon, the attacking party set fire to the fortress.
 A tongue of flame shot up into the sky with thick black smoke.
-At dusk, the summit of Sadok Hill could be seen burning for many miles away.
+At dusk, the summit of Sadok Hill could be seen burning from many miles away.
 It marked the end of Libau Rentap's power over the White Rajah and his long career as an Iban-Dayak war leader.